vladasko-g/sda-react-23/README.md

 `npm i`

-2 run webpack to build JavaScript and CSS and watch for updates
+2 run local server and webpack to build JavaScript and CSS and watch for updates

-`npm run buildWatch`
+npm start

-3 go to the path of index.html in your browser and work on the application in /src directory
+3 go to http://localhost:3006 in your browser and work on the application in /src directory